 The first CEO of Victoria’s new building agency, Cladding Safety Victoria, has been appointed by Planning Minister Richard Wynne.

-Dan O’Brien was selected for the role and will lead the agency as it manages a $600 million funding package to ensure buildings with high-risk cladding are made safe and complaint.
+Dan O’Brien was selected for the role and will lead the agency as it manages a $600 million funding package to ensure buildings with high-risk cladding are made safe and compliant.

 “Dan O’Brien is a highly experienced chief executive and has the proven skills to lead Cladding Safety Victoria as it carries out vital work to make Victorian buildings safe,” Wynne said.